 10. Customer Service and Transparency

 You will be working hand-in-hand with your contract manufacturer, so find a company with great customer service, honesty, integrity and transparency.
-If something doesn’t sit well with you in the first couple of interactions, just imagine how that might be exacerbated when your deadlines are tight and you’ve run into several unforeseen hiccups.
-Look for a company with a long-term value investing approach that aligns with your long-term goals and vision – it will go a long way.
+If something doesn’t sit well with you or feel right in the first couple of interactions, just imagine how that might be exacerbated when your deadlines are tight and you have run into several unforeseen hiccups.
+Look for a company with a long-term value investing approach that aligns with your long-term goals and vision – it will go a long way towards mutual success!

 11. Native Language Sales Office

-Again, you will be working hand-in-hand with your contract manufacturer, so find a company that speaks your native language, or speaks a language that you are very comfortable with.
+Since you are working so closely with your contract manufacturer, find a company that speaks your native language, or speaks a language that you are very comfortable speaking.
 Slight misunderstandings early on can turn into big blunders down the road.
 Make sure the communication will be clear and effective.
 It’s important not to take a communication risk when it can be avoided.

 12. Insurance / Risk Mitigation Policies in Place